-This is a continuation of the French 11 Program.
-With increased proficiency in French, students will express themselves with increasing fluency and accuracy, able to justify opinions and developing their identity as French speakers.
+This is a continuation of the French 11 program.
+With greater proficiency in French, students will express themselves with increasing fluency and accuracy, and be able to justify opinions and develop their identity as French speakers.
 Through francophone cultures, students will explore global issues and forms of cultural expression to develop their intercultural understanding and critical thinking.

 This Course will be offered in alternating school years.
-If there is enough of an interest, French 12 will be offered in 21/22.
+If there is enough of an interest, French 12 will be offered in 2023 - 2024.